Disney's Celebrate America

 Disney's Celebrate America is a seasonal fireworks show that premiered on July 3, 2008, at the Magic Kingdom theme park at Walt Disney World, on July 4 of that same year at Disneyland, and on July 1, 2011, at Disney California Adventure.
-The 15-minute show, produced by Disney Live Entertainment under creative director Steve Davison, celebrates the traditions, spirit and music of the United States of America, and is shown in lieu of the regular fireworks shows on both July 3 and 4 at the three parks.
+The 15-minute (then 13 minutes since 2022) show, produced by Disney Live Entertainment under creative director Steve Davison, celebrates the traditions, spirit and music of the United States of America, and is shown in lieu of the regular fireworks shows on both July 3 and 4 at the three parks.
 While these parks use the same soundtrack, the fireworks used are different, due to Anaheim and Orlando's fireworks laws being more strict.
 This is the first time in history that Disneyland, Magic Kingdom, and Disney California Adventure share similar fireworks shows (although Disney California Adventure's version is shorter than Disneyland and Magic Kingdom parks).

 History

 Two previews of the show at the Magic Kingdom were held on June 29 and July 1, 2008.
 The show at Magic Kingdom uses all perimeter firework sites, giving a 360-degree effect from inside the park, with more than 1500 shells launched in the show.
 Previously, at Magic Kingdom, a special Independence Day-themed version of Fantasy in the Sky was held on July 4.

 During its debut on July 4, 2008, the Disneyland version of the show was canceled 11 minutes into the performance due to debris falling on Ball Road behind Disneyland from winds at high elevation.
 Starting with the 2009 show until 2017, Disneyland has performed four showings of the display.
 A shortened 9-minute version of the display is shown July 1–3, while the full 15-minute version is shown on July 4.

 In 2011, Disneyland version was updated to include some new pyrotechnics, new castle lighting, Gobo projections and searchlights used for Magical and Halloween Screams into the show.
 Also in the same year, Disney California Adventure introduced its own version for the show into World of Color pre-show.

 In 2013, as part of Limited Time Magic, the show was performed July 1–7 at both Magic Kingdom and Disneyland parks.
 For the Magic Kingdom performances, the 180-degree perimeter effect was used on the July 1–2 and 5–7 shows while the full 360-degree perimeter fireworks were shown on both July 3 and 4.
 At Disneyland, the full display was shown on July 4, while the remaining performances featured the 9-minute abridged version.
 This version was significantly shorter than the standard summer show at the time and tabs were kept on guest commentary, eventually leading to a single night performance beginning in 2019.